 - Supervision requirements and arrangements

-Completion of all five one-day courses leads to the GreenWood Mentors Dissociation Practitioner Certificate.
+Complete all four Certificate courses to gain the GreenWood Mentors Dissociation Practitioner Certificate.

 Specialist Dissociation Supervisor Training

-We also offer Supervisor Training, if you would like to develop internal supervisors within your service or become a supervisor yourself.
+A separate course for those who hold the Certificate or are experienced in working with dissociation and DID — ideal if you would like to develop internal supervisors within your service, or become a supervisor yourself.

-- Refreshing the basic principles and practices of supervision
+- Refreshing the principles and practices of supervision, and monitoring its quality

 - Requirements for supervision of supervision